flor-g/RSA-implementation-with-PC/README.md

 ## Preliminary Project Description: *Predictive Coding as an Algorithmic Implementation of RSA for Vagueness, with an Extension to Nouns*

 **Motivation & Goal.**
-The Rational Speech Act (RSA) framework (Lassiter & Goodman, 2015 ([Stanford][1])) explains vagueness for gradable adjectives (e.g., *tall*) by treating the adjective’s threshold as a free variable inferred jointly with the world state in a speaker–listener game.
-This yields context sensitivity, borderline cases, and sorites-like judgments without special semantic machinery.
-What RSA leaves open is the *process* by which listeners compute these posteriors online and how precision (confidence) is set.
+The Rational Speech Act (RSA) framework (Lassiter & Goodman, 2015 ([Stanford][1])) models vagueness for gradable adjectives (e.g., *tall*) by treating the adjective’s threshold as a free variable inferred jointly with the world state in a speaker–listener game.
+This model accounts for context sensitivity, borderline uncertainty, and sorites-like judgments without special semantic machinery.
+What RSA leaves open is the process by which listeners compute these posteriors online and how precision (confidence) is set.
 This project proposes a predictive-coding (PC) implementation of RSA: RSA provides the computational target (the joint posterior over answers and thresholds), and PC supplies the algorithmic procedure (precision-weighted prediction-error minimization) to reach it.
 I will replicate core RSA results for adjectives and extend the same mechanism to nouns, comparing two noun templates: thresholded (e.g., *weapon*, *child*) and prototype/region categories (e.g., *cup/bowl*, *bird*).

 **Core idea.**
 Lassiter & Goodman's "Adjectival vagueness in a Bayesian model of interpretation" (2015) proposes a formal model of how the free threshold in adjectives are determined in-context, which they named the Rational Speech Act (RSA).
-This model adopts a three-step recursive bayesian inference approach: the pragmatic listener L1 infers world state (A) from the utterance (u) of the speaker S1, who infers the utterance from a supposed literal listener(L0)'s world state given the literal meaning of u is true.
+This model adopts a three-step recursive bayesian inference approach: the pragmatic listener L1 infers world state (A) from the utterance (u) of the speaker S1, who infers the utterance from a supposed literal listener(L0)'s world state, who infers the world state given the literal meaning of u is true.
 The function performed by each agent is as follows: <br>
 $$
 P_{L_0}(A \mid u, V) \;=\; P_{L_0}\!\big(A \mid \llbracket u \rrbracket_V = 1\big)
 $$